 Please direct all questions to the Vanderbilt REDCap Team at firstname.lastname@example.org.

 (NOTE: If you are interested in using a hosted REDCap solution for industry-sponsored trials requiring 21 CFR Part 11 validation, please visit REDCap Cloud for more information.
-They are separate to REDCap licensing and the consortium.)
+They are separate from REDCap licensing and the consortium.)